 2000 also saw the establishment of our endowment fund, a retirement perspective survey, and Redesigning Retirement conference.
 Jan de Vries was named Vice Provost for Academic Affairs & Faculty Welfare.
 Access to long-term care insurance counseling through the Health Insurance Counseling and Advocacy Program was established this year, and additional staff was added to the payroll.

 In the Summer of 2002, UCBRC signed a pilot contract with Lawrence Berkeley National Laboratory (LBNL) to provide services to LBNL retirees.
-After the initial year, the contract has been continuously renewed, most recently in June 2012 for a three year period.
+After the initial year, the contract has been continuously renewed.
 The current contract allows all LBNL retirees to enjoy the programs and services offered by the UCBRC, offers assistance to the LBNL Ex-Ls retiree association, and also extends UCBRC services such as PRP to active LBNL staff.
 UCBRC also established a contract with the University of California Office of the President to offer services and access to programs to UCOP retirees.